zbmed-semtec/relish-preprocessing/README.md

 After performing the proposed cleaning, the retrieved articles in TSV format are saved as a NumPy array.
 A sample of the [processed TSV file](https://github.com/zbmed-semtec/relish-preprocessing/blob/main/data/output/relish-preprocessed-text/RELISH_documents_pruned.tsv) and the [numPy arrays](https://github.com/zbmed-semtec/relish-preprocessing/blob/main/data/output/relish-preprocessed-text/RELISH_Tokenized.npy) are available for RELISH.

 ### Splitting the Data
-This script is designed to split a dataset into training and testing sets while considering specific criteria.
+This [script](./code/data-splitting/relevancy_matrix.py) is designed to split a dataset into training, validation and test datasets while considering specific criteria.
 The input data is assumed to be in TSV format and represents pairs of articles with associated relevance scores.

-+ The input data is loaded from the file 'RELISH.tsv' using pandas.
-+ Initial Data Analysis:
++ Start with the RELISH Relevance Pairs Ground Truth TSV file.
++ Filter pairs to keep only those with both a title and an abstract.
++ Remove duplicate assessed PMIDs.
-   - The unique reference and assessed articles are identified.
++ Identify unique reference articles (PMID1).
-   - Articles that exist as reference but not as assessed are identified and stored in `onlyRefDocs`.

-+ Filtering Data:
-   - Rows corresponding to reference articles that do not exist as assessed articles are extracted and stored in `onlyRefDocs_data`.
++ Remove reference articles that also exist as assessed articles (PMID2).
++ Extract reference-only articles (PMID1 not in PMID2) for further filtering.
-   - Rows corresponding to reference articles that exist as assessed articles are stored in `refRelMatrix`.
++ Create a validation dataset by removing pairs with reference articles that also appear as assessed articles.

-+ Save Excluded Pairs:
-   - The pairs being removed during the filtering process are saved in a file named 'valid.tsv'.

-+ Loop for 1000 Iterations:
-   - For each iteration, a different random seed is generated for reproducibility.
-   - The `onlyRefDocs_data` is split into training and testing sets using the `train_test_split` function, with 80/20 ratio and stratification based on relevance.
++ First Pass (90/10 Split):
+   + Run 1000 iterations to determine the best 90/10 train/test split.
+      + Split the unique reference articles into 90% train and 10% rest.
-   - The `refRelMatrix` is filtered based on the training set.
+      + Filter relevance pairs based on the train/test split.
-   - The error from the 80% target split is calculated, and the best split is updated if the error is smaller.

-+ Report Best Results:
-   - After the loop, the script reports the details of the best split found, including the sizes of train and test sets and the percentage of pairs in each.
-   - The best train and test splits are saved in separate files named 'train_split.tsv' and 'test_split.tsv'.
+      + Calculate the percentage of pairs in the 90% train split.
+      + Track the split with the smallest error from the 90% target.
++ Second Pass (50/50 Split on 10% Test Data for Validation and Test):
+   + From the 10% test data obtained in the first pass, further split it into 50/50 for validation and testing:
+      + Split the 10% test data into 50% for validation and 50% for testing.
+      + Filter relevance pairs based on this new split.
+      + Calculate the percentage of pairs in the 50% validation set.
+      + Track the split with the smallest error from the 50% target.
++ Save the best splits as train.tsv, test.tsv, and valid.tsv.
++ Extract title and abstract for Train, Test, and Validation datasets using [`extract_pmids.py`](./code/data-splitting/extract_pmids.py) script and generate .npy files for Train, Test, and Validation sets.
+Do the same for the Annotated Dataset as well.
++ For BERT based approaches, use the [`preprocess_bert.py`](./code/data-splitting/preprocess_bert.py) to generate the training, validation, and test datasets containing the input text for BERT models.

 ## Getting Started